 Common to all of these examples is that they require longitudinal data which come with particular complications.
 These include the selective drop-out of individuals from a study, incomplete observations due to censoring and truncation, or the dependence between different processes which consequently need to be analyzed jointly.

-The members of the Laboratory of Statistical Demography develop and apply new approaches and techniques to address problems as the ones outlined above.
-Research topics include multistate models, dependent longitudinal processes, simultaneous consideration of several time scales, and the correct handling of complex longitudinal observation schemes.
+The members of the Laboratory of Statistical Demography develop and apply new approaches and techniques to address problems such as the ones outlined above.
+Research topics include multistate models, the joint analysis of dependent longitudinal processes, the simultaneous consideration of several time scales in event history models, and the correct handling of complex longitudinal observation schemes.
 Subsequent projections based on longitudinal models is another area of research.

-Researchers of the Laboratory also contribute to the educational programs the Institute is involved in (the International Max Planck Research School for Population, Health and Data Science, the International Advanced Studies in Demography, and the European Doctoral School for Demography), and thus promote the use of up-to-date statistical methods in demographic research.
+Researchers of the Laboratory also contribute to the educational programs the Institute is involved in (the International Max Planck Research School for Population, Health and Data Science; International Advanced Studies in Demography; and the European Doctoral School for Demography), and thus promote the use of up-to-date statistical methods in demographic research.